Deltares/SFINCS/docs/input_forcing.rst

 2) Use a spatially varying grid input (as in Delft3D) for u- and v- wind velocities and/or the rain and/or pressure input.

-3) Use a spatially varying grid input using a netcdf file based on a FEWS input type format for wind or rain input.
+3) Use a spatially varying grid input using a netcdf file based on a FEWS input type format for wind, rain and/or atmospheric pressure input.

 4) Use a spatially uniform input for wind and rain, which is faster but also more simplified.